MicrosoftDocs/azure-databases-docs/articles/cosmos-db/visual-studio-code-extension.md

     - [Portal](./mongodb/vcore/quickstart-portal.md)
     - [Azure CLI](./mongodb/vcore/quickstart-bicep.md)

-- To connect and manage data in Azure Cosmos DB, you’ll need to install the **Azure Databases** extension for Visual Studio Code.
+- To connect and manage data in Azure Cosmos DB, you need to install the **Azure Databases** extension for Visual Studio Code.
 1. Open Visual Studio Code.
 2. Access the **Extensions** pane by selecting **View > Extensions** or using the shortcut **Ctrl + Shift + X**.
 3. In the search bar, type [Azure Databases extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-cosmosdb) and select the extension.
 Then, click **Install**.